MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-create-contact-profile-questionnaire.md

 </tbody>
 </table>

-When you assign the profile questionnaire containing this question to a contact, the programme automatically enters the relevant answer for this contact on the profile lines of the contact card.
+When you assign the profile questionnaire containing this question to a contact, application automatically enters the relevant answer for this contact on the profile lines of the contact card.

 ## <a name="see-also"></a>See Also
 [Creating Contacts](marketing-create-contact-companies.md)